 Peter Van Praagh, President

-Peter Van Praagh is the President of Halifax International Security Forum.
-Before being appointed president of Halifax International Security Forum, Peter was Senior Director at the German Marshall Fund of the United States where he oversaw the creation and implementation of the Halifax International Security Forum, held each November in Halifax, Nova Scotia.
-Prior to joining GMF, Peter served as the Senior Policy Advisor to the minister of foreign affairs of Canada.
-He served as Deputy Vice President of Programs at the National Endowment for Democracy in Washington, DC, and Country Director for the National Democratic Institute both in the former Soviet Union and in Turkey.
+Mr. Peter Van Praagh is the founding President of Halifax International Security Forum.
+Peter has served as Senior Director for Foreign Policy and Civil Society at the Washington, DC-based German Marshall Fund of the United States, as Deputy Vice President of Programs at the National Endowment for Democracy in Washington, DC, and as Chief of Party for the National Democratic Institute both in the former Soviet Union and in Turkey.
+In 2006-07, Peter served as Senior Policy Advisor to the Minister of Foreign Affairs of Canada.
 Peter is a graduate of University College, the University of Toronto and the London School of Economics.
 He is married to Lena Van Praagh and has three children, Yasha, Sophia Joy and Elizabeth.

 Joseph Hall, Vice President